Ginger (Zingiber officinale)

 Ginger has a fresh, lemony, pungent aroma

 Ginger can add a wonderful zing to all types of dishes, from salads to entrees.
 Put a little zest into your life with ginger as it can add flavour while also enhancing particular flavours.
 Fresh ginger's tanginess, spiciness, warmth and sweetness complement a range of dishes, from sweet to savoury.
 It can be a dominant flavouring, or it can work in conjunction with other flavours.
-Beyond the traditional Asian dishes like stir-fries and dipping sauces, ginger is equally at home when used in biscuits, ice-cream and cakes.
+Beyond the traditional Asian dishes like stir-fries, curries and dipping sauces, ginger is equally at home when used in biscuits, ice-cream and cakes.

 The hand of ginger can be dug up at any stage during the growing period.
-However the longer you leave it the larger it will be and the hotter the flavour.
+However the longer you leave it, the larger it will be and the hotter the flavour.
 To plant ginger cut up a hand of ginger into 3cm long pieces and plant them 5cm apart in a partly shaded spot.
 To grow ginger requires warmth with a decent amount of rainfall.
 During spring the rhizome planted will shoot buds.

 For thousands of years ginger has been used in Chinese and Indian cooking and was essential in almost all of their meals.
 During the great plagues over Europe, ginger was recommended as a guard to protect from the disease.

 In traditional Chinese medicine ginger was used to dispel potential disease as it makes the body sweat, clearing it of toxins and blocking ailments from forming.
-Because of its ability to treat stomach disorders, ginger was highly valued in the 6th century, when it became popular in the 13th to 14th century a pound had the same value as a sheep.
+Because of its ability to treat stomach disorders, ginger was highly valued in the 6th century.
+When it became popular in the 13th to 14th century, a pound had the same value as a sheep.

 Gingerbread became popular during the reign of Queen Elizabeth I.

 In modern China, ginger is still used as an official guide drug to calm effects of potentially toxic ingredients.
 Research has found that ginger acts like aspirin in stopping the production of chemicals in the body responsible for thickening the blood, which can cause blood clots.
 Eating ginger also increases the production of bile which can reduce fat absorption and lower cholesterol levels.
 Eating a small amount of ginger before consuming a meal can help minimise the chance of indigestion.
-You can eat ginger to increase the function of your metabolism, circulatory, respitory and immune systems.
+You can eat ginger to increase the function of your metabolism, circulatory, respiratory and immune systems.

 Facts about Ginger